-The Education Core courses total 9 credit hours and are taken in residence at the main campus of Loyola University in Baltimore, Maryland.
-These courses are designed to broaden the student’s knowledge of research and trends in the field of education.
-For the convenience of students, the Education Core courses are offered during a special intensive summer session scheduled mid-June through mid-July.
-The capstone course, ED.625, is delivered online, with a final project due in mid-August to complete the degree.
+The Education Core courses total 9 credit hours and are taken during the summer following completion of the AMI diploma.
+These courses are designed to broaden the student’s knowledge of research and trends in the field of education, and may be offered online or in-person at Loyola's Baltimore For the convenience of students, the Education Core courses are offered during a special intensive summer session that typically starts in June or July.
+The capstone course, ED.625, entails a final project due in mid-August to complete the degree.

 - Infant (birth – age 3)

 Depending upon the choice of partner institute, programs are typically offered in one of two formats: